 Of course, many earlier studies appear misguided to us today.
-In some cases their errors may be obvious and render a study uninformative.
-Other problems in a study may howeverinvolve issues that could not become apparent until the research was attempted.
+In some cases their errors might be obvious and render a study uninformative.
+Other problems in a study might, however, involve issues that could not become apparent until the research was attempted.
 In this way, even flawed studies can be of great use to contemporary researchers by showing them directions of research that, although possessing face validity, are unlikely to be productive.

-Furthermore, much research carried out into the cognition and behavior of dogs prior to 1998 was by any measures competent or even excellent science.
+Furthermore, much research carried out investigating the cognition and behavior of dogs prior to 1998 was by any measures competent or even excellent science.
 That contemporary researchers do not incorporate this work into their discussions is at least remiss and perhaps at times misleading.

-In the current paper, we review the major lineages of research in experimental psychology on dogs emanating from North American laboratories.
+In the current paper, we review the major lineages of research in experimental psychology on dogs emanating from North American laboratories (Figure 1).
 We start our review by contextualizing North American comparative psychology with Darwin and Pavlov, and end with the advent of the modern renaissance of research using dogs as experimental subjects in 1997.
-In defining our scope, we recognize the omission of much important work from outside North America but have limited the paper in this way to prevent it from becoming unwieldy to the reader and possibly incomplete with regard to work that is unavailable in English and therefore largely inaccessible to the current authors.
-We hope that this paper will allow current researchers to reopen research on past questions with a new perspective, inform and improve current research through the addition of other relevant data, open new lines of research suggested from the older research with the benefit of historical perspective, and perhaps motivate others to delve into the research not covered in this paper.Darwin and His
+In defining our scope, we recognize the omission of much important work from outside North America; we have limited the paper in this way to prevent it from becoming unwieldy to the reader and possibly incomplete with regard to work that is unavailable in English, and therefore largely inaccessible to the current authors.
+We hope that this paper will allow current researchers to reopen research on past questions with a new perspective, inform and improve current research through the addition of other relevant data, open new lines of research suggested from the older research with the benefit of historical perspective, and perhaps motivate others to delve into the research not covered in this paper.

+-----Insert Figure 1 about here-----

+Darwin and His Advocates

-It is customary to date the beginnings of Comparative Psychology to the works of Charles Darwin (1809 - 1882).
+It is customary to date the beginnings of Comparative Psychology to the works of Charles Darwin (1809−1882).
 In the Origin of Species by Means of Natural Selection (1859) Darwin outlined how all species are related by descent to common ancestors.
 This provided an intellectual framework within which questions about the degree of psychological similarity between humans and other species became of central interest and inspired the first attempts to study the behavior of non humans (Browne, 2003).
-Darwin speculated in more detail about the cognitive similarities of humans and other animals in the Descent of Man (1871).
-In chapters and Darwin offered a "Comparison of the mental powers of man and the lower animals."
+Darwin theorized in more detail about the cognitive similarities of humans and other animals in the Descent of Man (1871).
+In chapters three and four Darwin offered a "Comparison of the mental powers of man and the lower animals."
 At several points in that discussion Darwin referred to dogs, as when, for example, he suggested that the love of a dog for its master prefigured the human belief in a god.
-Darwin listed the emotions felt by dogs; other psychological abilities such as imitation, memory, dreaming, and reason; moral qualities the concept of property and of self.
-Darwin continued at some length in a discussion of the similarities in mental processes between "savages" and his dog ("a full-grown and very sensible animal", p.
-67).
-Darwin's method in the Descent was entirely anecdotal - based on his own informal observations and on reports offered to him by others.The final work in which Darwin wrote extensively on animal psychology was The Expression of Emotions in Man and Animals (1872).
+Darwin listed the emotions seen in dogs; other psychological abilities such as imitation, memory, dreaming, and reason; moral qualities; the concept of property; and the concept of self.
+Darwin's method in the Descent was based on his own informal observations and on reports offered to him by others.
+Darwin’s behavioral observations would not be publishable in a modern scientific journal; nonetheless his ideas have often proved correct.

+----Insert Figure 2 about here----

+The final work in which Darwin wrote extensively on animal psychology was The Expression of Emotions in Man and Animals (1872).
 Darwin's aim in this work was to demonstrate the universality of the expression of emotions across different species, including humans.
 In that volume, many of the illustrations of emotional expression are of a dog, specifically Darwin's own terrier (Townshend, 2010).

 George Romanes